WeblateOrg/weblate/docs/devel/translations.rst

 You have to enter the object's `slug` to confirm the removal.
 The `slug` is the project's, language's, or component's pathname as it can be seen in the URL.

-Remove single strings in the source file also removes them from translations in Weblate.
+Removing single strings in the source file also removes them from Weblate translations.

 .. note::